exuperian/RedPitayaTutorials/Tutorials/SETUP_Connecting/README.md

 ## Plugging things in

 You first need to insert the microSD card containing the operating system.
-Before this however, **we recommend updating the operating system to the latest version**, see [the official instructions on how to do this](https://redpitaya.readthedocs.io/en/latest/quickStart/SDcard/SDcard.html#).
-Old versions of the software can sometimes have trouble connecting to the network.
-Once you've updated your microSD card, insert it as below.
+Before this  , **we recommend updating the operating system to version 1.04**, see [the official instructions on how to do this](https://redpitaya.readthedocs.io/en/latest/quickStart/SDcard/SDcard.html#).
+Old versions of the software can sometimes have trouble connecting to the network. **And the recently released version 2 is not compatible with these tutorials, for reasons we haven't had the time to look into yet.** Once you've updated your microSD card, insert it as below.
 It should make a satisfying click.

 ![The microSD card being inserted into the slot, which is directly above the micro USB ports.](img_InsertingSD.jpg)